giancarlo/gbc/docs/language-reference.md

 All data structures are iterable:

-    [ a=1, b=2 ] >> each >> @.out
+    [ a=1, b=2 ] >> @.each >> @.out

 ### Variable Definition

 Variables act as named containers for data.
 You define a variable by giving it a name and assigning it a value using the equals sign (`=`).
-By default, these variables are immutable, meaning their values cannot be changed after they are first assigned.
-However, you can declare it as mutable using the `var` keyword.
+By default, these variables are immutable.
+You can declare it as mutable using the `var` keyword.

 The language also employs type inference.
 If you don't explicitly specify the type of data a variable will hold, the compiler will automatically determine it based on the value you assign during declaration.

 All variables must be initialized with a value when they are declared.
-This helps to prevent errors caused by using undefined variables.

 ```
 # Define a constant with name 'constant', type 'string', and value 'value'